 - To determine if your custard pie is done, take a sharp knife and insert it near the center.
 It should come out clean.
 Or gently shake the pie and there shouldn’t be much jiggle when it’s fully cooked.

 - If you decide to par-bake your crust first, you may need to cover the edge with foil as the pie finishes baking.
 This will prevent the crust from getting too dark.
 I usually cut a circle out of the middle of a square of foil to cover the pie, so the center of the pie gets heat, but the edges do not.

-- After your pie comes out of the oven, cool for a couple hours on a wire rack, then refrigerate.
-See rationale below.
+- After your pie comes out of the oven, cool for a couple of hours on a wire rack, then refrigerate.
+See the rationale below.